sagefarrenholz/Blimp/README.md

 Fill the image with your new color!
 ```
 thebestpic.fill(red16bit);
-thebestpic.generateBMP();
+thebestpic.generate();
 ```
-Sometimes you need to change just once pixel.
+Sometimes you need to change just one pixel.
 For this use changePixel():
 ```
 thebestpic.changePixel(50, 50, red16bit);
 ```